 Liverpool was the world’s first Planning School, founded in 1909, and we remain one of the most innovative and forward-looking.
-Planning at Liverpool will introduce you to the grand challenges society faces in the 21st century.
 Reconciling growing pressures for development with the need to protect the environment and achieve greater social equity requires the interdisciplinary skills of planners.
-Studying planning at Liverpool will enable you to be part of the solution to meet these challenges head-on.
+Planning at Liverpool will introduce you to the grand challenges society faces in the 21st century and will enable you to be part of the solution to meet these challenges head-on.

 Securing a degree in the field of Planning will enable you to enter this professional area of activity at an extremely exciting time, with a wide range of job opportunities both in the UK and globally on graduation.

 With major changes occurring in how we address transport infrastructure, housing and Green Belt development studying a degree in Planning at The University of Liverpool provides the practical skills, as well as, the theoretical understanding required to balance the needs of urban and rural development.

 Our students develop a broad overview of how our towns, cities and regions have developed and have an opportunity to specialise in environmental or urban regeneration issues.
 With a pioneering approach to planning and regeneration, Liverpool is an ideal location in which to study town and regional planning.
 Over the past thirty years Liverpool has been transformed economically, socially and environment.
 Staff and students from Planning at The University of Liverpool have been part of these changes as they have been observing, reflecting and helping local planners, developers and communities to shape these changes.
 This makes Liverpool an ideal urban laboratory to study how our world is changing.

 Studying Planning will help you to look and think about the world differently.
 It offers a unique insight into how our towns, cities and rural areas develop, and how you can support these changes.